dmoisset/s5/rules/skills.md

   factory.
 Poring through an online data archive in search of a hidden fragment of knowledge might also call for an Intelligence (Investigation) check.
 * **Life Science:** Your Intelligence (Life Science) check measures your ability to recall lore about terrain, flora and fauna of different areas and planets.
-You van make checks to see if you know some fact about biology, zoology, bioengineering, ecology or genetics.
+You can make checks to see if you know some fact about biology, zoology, bioengineering, ecology or genetics.
 * **Medicine:**  A Wisdom (Medicine) check lets you try to stabilize a dying companion or diagnose an illness.
 It can also be used to use medical equipment, treat wounds, poison and radiation effects.